maxxiimo/the-front-end-manifesto/appendix-1.md

     $ git push heroku master
     $ heroku rename <new name>

-Obviously, I already have an account.
+You will need to set up an account if you don't already have one.

 [RoR Tutorial]:         http://ruby.railstutorial.org/book/ruby-on-rails-tutorial?version=3.2
 [Gemfile]:              https://github.com/maxxiimo/base-haml/blob/master/Gemfile